 Canadian Grain Elevator Discovery Centre

-The Discovery Centre experiences at this popular Nanton attraction include some cool and new experiences, as well as the tours of the elevators.
-The Centre continuously updates its website so you can always stay in the know about these events which include family-friendly drive-in movie nights (projected onto the side of the elevators) and light shows or displays.
+The Discovery Centre at this popular Nanton attraction offers some cool new experiences, as well as elevator tours.
+The Centre continuously updates its website so you can always stay in the know about these events, which include family-friendly drive-in movie nights (projected onto the side of the elevators) and light shows or displays.

 Nanton Farmer’s Market

-The Nanton Farmer’s Market, beginning in mid-June, can draw in shoppers from all over Southern Alberta who come for the local meats, produces, and handmade goods like art, bath and beauty, and clothing.
+The Nanton Farmer’s Market, beginning in mid-June, can draw shoppers from all over Southern Alberta who come for local meats, produce, and handmade goods such as art, bath and beauty, and clothing.
 The Market is off Highway 2 southbound at the Nanton United Church and remains open every Saturday morning until October.
 The market could be a perfect beginning to your Antique Walk of Alberta.

 Tour Nanton’s Sweeter Side